priyanka681/Real_time_face_recognition/README.md

-                                                              **** Face Recognition Using FaceNet****
+                                                              **Face Recognition Using FaceNet**

-This repository implements a face recognition system using the FaceNet model, leveraging pre-trained weights for efficient facial embeddings generation.
+This repository implements a face recognition system using the FaceNet model, leveraging pre-trained weights for efficient facial embedding generation.
 It combines face recognition with liveness detection, suitable for real-time applications such as access control and security systems.

 **Features**
 Pre-Trained Model: Uses a pre-trained FaceNet model to avoid computationally expensive training from scratch.